-5.2 What information do we expect green sheets, term sheets and road show materials to contain?
+5.2 What information do we expect green sheets and marketing materials to contain?

-We are concerned that use of the term "yield" in these marketing materials may imply that the entitlement of unitholders to distributions is fixed.
+We are concerned that use of the term "yield" in green sheets and marketing materials may imply that the entitlement of unitholders to distributions is fixed.
 We expect expressions of yield to be accompanied by disclosure that, unlike fixed-income securities, there is no obligation of the income trust to distribute to unitholders any fixed amount, and reductions in, or suspensions of, cash distributions may occur that would reduce yield based on the offering price.

 A related concern is that disclosure of a yield in green sheets may cause confusion because yield is not typically disclosed in the prospectus.
 If a green sheet contains an expression of yield, we expect the statement to be tied to the disclosure in the prospectus on which the marketing is based (including, in particular, the pro forma presentation of distributable cash in the prospectus).
 Specifically, expressions of yield in green sheets for income trust offerings should be accompanied by disclosure indicating the proportion of the pro forma distributable cash (as set out in the prospectus) that the stated yield would represent.
-Guidance for the disclosure about distributable cash in the green sheets is set out in section 6.5.2 of this policy.
+Guidance for disclosure about distributable cash in green sheets is set out in section 6.5.2 of this policy.

-Under National Instrument 41-101, all information in term sheets or road show materials must be disclosed in the prospectus on which the marketing is based.
+Under National Instrument 41-101 General Prospectus Requirements and other prospectus rules, all information in marketing materials must generally be disclosed in, or derived from, the prospectus on which the marketing is based.

 In addition, if reference is made to tax efficiencies that may be realized on distributions (such as returns of capital to investors), we expect that disclosure to be clear and, to the extent practical, quantified.
-For example, the estimated tax-deferred portion of distributions for the foreseeable period, and the tax implications, should be clearly stated or cross-referenced..
+For example, the estimated tax-deferred portion of distributions for the foreseeable period, and the tax implications, should be clearly stated or cross-referenced.

-4. Section 5.3 is amended
+4. Section 5.3 is changed

-- (a) by adding in the title ", term sheets and road show materials" after "green sheets", - (b) by striking out "Yes." at the beginning of the first paragraph, and

-(c) by adding the following as a new paragraph after the first paragraph:
+- (a) by adding in the title "and marketing materials" after "green sheets", - (b) by striking out "Yes." at the beginning of the first paragraph, and - (c) by adding the following as a new paragraph after the first paragraph: